StephanGELo/Casting-Agency-API/README.md

 ## Deployment

 This app is hosted on heroku.
 The link to the app is [here, click me!](https://universaleagle.auth0.com/authorize?audience=casting&response_type=token&client_id=10x7mOTvjuPIcj0jFm5Oy6cdMkLAV3CE&redirect_uri=https://stephangelcasting.herokuapp.com/movies).
 The backend is up and running.
 The frontend is still under construction.
+Refer to the credentials given below to login in order to access the JWT for each role mentioned below.

 ## Authentication
 The app uses [Auth0](https://auth0.com) as a third party authentication service.